 You may also be responsible for certifying that all documents held by your agency and lawfully required to be provided have been provided.
 Cabinet documents are not lawfully required to be provided, but all other documents are.

-All documents lawfully required to be provided must be provided to DPC together with an index including:
+All documents lawfully required to be provided must be provided to the Premier's Department together with an index including:

 - the date of creation of the document

 - a description of the document

 The index also needs to indicate whether a claim of privilege is made over any of the documents.
 You may be responsible for assessing whether such claims should be made, and may require legal advice.

 If no claim of privilege is made over a document, it is tabled before the House and made public.
 If you wish to make a claim of privilege over a document, your agency must provide a legal submission detailing the basis for the privilege and the public interest against making the document public.
 Privileged documents are only available for inspection by Members of the Legislative Council, but any Member may dispute the validity of a claim of privilege.
 An independent legal arbiter then assesses the dispute based on the submissions made by the agency.